reznikmm/protobuf/docs/generated_code.md

 ## Nested Types
 A message can be declared inside another message.
 For example:
 `message Foo { message Bar { } }`.
 In this case, the compiler generates two types: `Foo` and `Bar`.
-Compiler can change declaration order to follow forward-declare restriction.
+The compiler can change declaration order to follow forward-declare restriction.

 ## Fields